 Your engine is designed to work with the electronics in your vehicle.
-If you add electrical parts or accessories, you could change the way the fuel injection system operates.
+If you add electrical parts or accessories, you could change the way the engine operates.
 Before adding electrical equipment, check with your dealer.
 If you don't, your engine might not perform properly.
 If you ever have to have your vehicle towed, see the part of this manual that tells how to do it without damaging your vehicle.
-See "Towing Your Vehicle" in the Index.
+See "Towing